Outdoor Culture And Activities In London: Where To Find Theatre, Films And Live Music Al Fresco This Summer

 Outdoor live music in London

-London's not short of a music festival or two — dozens happen each year, taking over parks and commons for days or weekends of live music across all genres, and we've covered them in our guide to London music festivals 2023.
+London's not short of a music festival or two — dozens take over parks and commons for days or weekends of live music across all genres, and we've covered them in our guide to London music festivals 2024.
 But what about when you're looking for something a little more sophisticated?
 Read on...

 Opera Holland Park

 For a couple of months each summer, a temporary canopied auditorium pops up in Holland Park, festooned with all manner of lighting and sound gear.
 It acts as the base for Opera Holland Park, a performing arts charity which works in schools, care homes and the like throughout the year, but really comes into its own for its summer festival.
-Both classic and newer shows are performed — the summer 2023 season includes Verdi's Rigoletto, Hansel and Gretel, and La Boheme, as well as Roald Dahl's Revolting Rhymes and performances by the Royal Ballet School.
-There are even free lunchtime recitals on selected Fridays.
+Both classic and newer shows are performed — the summer 2024 season include a double dose of Puccini (Tosca, and Edgar), Handel's Acis and Galatea, The Barber of Seville, and performances by the Royal Ballet School.
+There are even free lunchtime recitals on selected Fridays, taking place on the steps in Holland Park and open to anyone.

 Technically, it's a covered venue, although the canopy does have open sides, so we're calling it al fresco.
-There's no dress code, though organisers recommend layers in case it gets chilly.
+There's no dress code but organisers recommend layers in case it gets chilly.

 Kew The Music